A wanted notice has been issued by French police hunting for a man suspected to be on the run after the Paris attacks.

 She added: "The UK stands shoulder to shoulder in solidarity with France.
 The terrorists will not win, we will defeat them."

-Extra security measures have been put in place around Britain, Mrs May said.
+Extra security measures have been put in place around Britain, Mrs May said, with enhanced checks at ports and an increased police presence in cities.

 Mrs May confirmed that there were "tried and tested" measures for the military to respond to a marauding attack by terrorist gunmen.